bryab/tba-types/README.md

-This repository contains type defintion files for Toon Boom Harmony.
+This repository contains type definition files for Toon Boom Harmony.

-I have tried to preserve the defintions as they are described in the API documentation, including types that do not exist in Javascript.

-Some modifications were made where reality differed from documentation.
+These definitions were parsed from the official API documentation, but have been modified where the documentation was lacking.

 To use these types, you must specify a reference type in your Typescript document.